 The seat latch is located at the back end of the seat.
-The forward end of the seat is mounted on a hinge.

-To open the seat, pull up on the latch handle and lift the seat fully open.
-A cylinder at the front of the seat serves to hold the seat in the fully open position.
+To remove the seat, pull up on the latch handle and lift the back end of the seat off the latch pin.
+Then pull the seat up and backwards to unhook the front of the seat from it's retainer and remove the seat from the watercraft.